xmos/lib_xud/module_xud/doc/xud.rst

 Note, this function can return -1 to indicate a bus-reset condition.

 A ``USB_StandardRequests()`` function is given to provide a bare-minimum implementaiton  of the mandatory requests required to be implented by a USB device.
+It is not intended that this replace a good knowledge of the requests required, since the implentation does not guarenatee a fully USB compliance device.
+Each request could well be required to be over-ridden for many device implementations.
+For example, a USB Audio device could well require a specialised version of ``SET_INTERFACE`` since this could mean that audio will be streamed imminantly.

+Please see Universal Serial Bus 2.0 spec for full details of these requests.

 This function takes a populated ``USB_SetupPacket_t`` structure as an argument.

 The function inspects this SetupPacket structure and includes a minimum implentation of the Standard Device requests.
 The requests handled as well as listing of the basic functinality associated with the request can be found below: